-- Introduce a revised UK Stewardship Code, following the public consultation in 2018/19, assess Policy Statements and receive Activities and Outcomes Reports. - Review compliance against the 2016 UK Corporate Governance Code and monitor 'early adoption' of the 2018 UK Corporate Governance Code, particularly in the areas of stakeholder engagement, culture, chair tenure, nomination committee reporting and remuneration.
-We will publish our assessment of both in the annual report on the quality of UK corporate governance and reporting. - Begin work on introducing company-specific monitoring of corporate governance statements in 2020/21. - Work with other members of the coalition group to promote the Wates principles as a corporate governance framework for large private companies. - Consult on revisions to the Guidance on Risk Management and Internal Control and Related Financial and Business Reporting, including on the future of the viability statement and enhancement to reporting.
+- Introduce a revised UK Stewardship Code, following the public consultation in 2018/19. - Review compliance against the 2016 UK Corporate Governance Code and monitor 'early adoption' of the 2018 UK Corporate Governance Code, particularly in the areas of stakeholder engagement, culture, chair tenure, nomination committee reporting and remuneration.
+We will publish our assessment of both in the annual report on the quality of UK corporate governance and reporting.

+- Begin work on introducing company-specific monitoring of corporate governance statements in 2020/21. - Work with other members of the coalition group to promote the Wates principles as a corporate governance framework for large private companies. - Undertake work on the adequacy of the Guidance on Risk Management and Internal Control and Related Financial and Business Reporting, including the viability statement.